LocationVancouver, WA, USA

 ArchitectThe Miller Hull Partnership

-From the architect.
+Text description provided by the architects.
 The new Vancouver Community Library in Vancouver, Washington, designed by The Miller Hull Partnership, recently opened to the public.
 With an almost 200-foot long, four-story atrium welcoming visitors to this new civic gathering space, the light-filled space features a sculptural concrete stair uniting the library’s five floors.
 A 50-foot high “Knowledge Wall” installation symbolizes the collection of information and ideas in the building.
 "The main goal was to create a new center for the community, " said Adin Dunning, the lead architect for the library project who also grew up in Vancouver.
 "It was about bringing new users into the library and expanding what the library had to offer.
 The atrium space connects the program together and differentiates this building from any other building in the city."

 The old library spent almost five decades at a site cut off from the city by the freeway.
 The new building more than triples the current space (to 80,000 square feet).
 As part of the urban core of Washington’s fourth largest city, the building serves as the cornerstone of a planned four-block 600,000-square-foot mixed-use development, including a public plaza that will spill out from the library’s atrium to host a series of community events.